jsalinasf/cheat_sheets/linuxCommands.md

 ### Run commands as SUPERUSER

-This specific my_command will be run as root
+To run a command as another user, use SUDO:

 	sudo my_command

-To switch from current user to another:
+To switch from current user to another, use SU:

 	su other_username